pingcap/style-guide/src/rust/formatting.md

 Rustfmt will format imports but permits several different styles.

+TODO use `self::` rather than `crate::foo::` or using a local name TODO if two or fewer imports in each category, no newlines

 * Avoid `extern crate`, except for macros which are used in many files (e.g., logging macros).
   Group `extern crate`s together.
 * Group imports from the same logical project together (i.e., imports from different crates in the same project).